nmc97/metabarcoding_at_cefas_tutorial/scripts/workshop_1/workshop_scripts_01.md

 - [ ] ## 4.4 Error rates
 - [ ] #### Back in R:

+Dada2 relies on error models calculated for every dataset. the function `learnErrors()` will calculate these and store them in `errF` and `errR`
 ``` R
 # calculate error rates for forward and reverse reads
 errF <- learnErrors(filtFs, multithread=TRUE)